curtispuetz/pypp-cli/readme.md

 You are probably thinking: how is this possible, since Python code does not always have a direct C++ equivalent?

-The key to making it possible is that not all Python code will be compatible with pypp.
-This means that in order to use pypp you will need to write your Python code in a certain way (but it will still all be valid Python code that can be run with the Python interpreter, which is unlike Cython where you can write code which is no longer valid Python).
+The key to making it possible is that not all Python code will be compatible with compy.
+This means that in order to use compy you will need to write your Python code in a certain way (but it will still all be valid Python code that can be run with the Python interpreter, which is unlike Cython where you can write code which is no longer valid Python).

 Here are some of the bigger things you will need to do in your Python code (not a complete list; the complete list will come later):
 - Include type annotations for all variables, function/method parameters, and function/method return types.
-- Not use the Python None keyword, and instead use a PyppOptional which you can import.
+- Not use the Python None keyword, and instead use a compyOptional which you can import.
 - Not use my_tup[0] to access tuple elements, and instead use tg(my_tup, 0) (where you import tg)
-- You will need to be aware that in the transpiled C++ every object is passed as a reference or constant reference, so you will need to write your Python so that references are kept to these objects because otherwise there will be a bug in your transpiled C++ (this will be unintuitive to Python programmers and I think the biggest learning point or gotcha of pypp.
+- You will need to be aware that in the transpiled C++ every object is passed as a reference or constant reference, so you will need to write your Python so that references are kept to these objects because otherwise there will be a bug in your transpiled C++ (this will be unintuitive to Python programmers and I think the biggest learning point or gotcha of compy.
 I hope most other adjustments will be simple and i'll try to make it so.)

 Another trick I have employed so far, that is probably worthy of note here, is in order to translate something like a python string or list to C++ I have implemented PyStr and PyList classes in C++ with identical